foundmonster/foundmonster.github.io/_posts/2020-04-07-project-post-test.md

 ---
 layout: post
-title: Project 01
+title: Project Grey
 categories: project
-description: Project 01 was the output of a set of tasks, implemented by principles, learned by experience and study.
+description: Project Grey was the output of a set of tasks, implemented by principles, learned by experience and study.
 ---
 ## Yeah man! this is a project!